colinycw/VoiceNavi-with-drowsiness-detect-on-RPI3/README.md

   $ unzip opencv_contrib.zip
   ```

-  Before compiling OpenCV source code, we have to install Numpy package and setup our build by typing:
+  Before compiling OpenCV source code, we have to install the Numpy package and setup our build by typing:
   ```
   $ pip install numpy
   $ cd ~/opencv-3.3.0/
   $ mkdir build
   $ cd build
   $ cmake -D CMAKE_BUILD_TYPE=RELEASE \
   $ 	-D CMAKE_INSTALL_PREFIX=/usr/local \
   $ 	-D INSTALL_PYTHON_EXAMPLES=ON \
   $ 	-D OPENCV_EXTRA_MODULES_PATH=~/opencv_contrib-3.3.0/modules \
   $ 	-D BUILD_EXAMPLES=ON ..
   ```

-  Before we start the compiling process, we should increase our swap space size by changing CONF_SWAPSIZE value in /etc/dphys-swapfile from 100 (default) to 1024 and reactivate our configuration after modification.
-(Remember the change the value back after the installtion process.)
+  Before we begin the compiling process, we should increase our swap space size by changing CONF_SWAPSIZE value in /etc/dphys-swapfile from 100 (default) to 1024 and reactivate our configuration after modification.
+(Remember to change the value back after the installtion process.)
   ```
   $ # set size to absolute value, leaving empty (default) then uses computed value
   $ #   you most likely don't want this, unless you have an special disk situation